 On our first anniversary, we sat down and made a list of goals for the upcoming year.
 We did that on the second, third, fourth anniversaries and so on.
 We've now done this for 15 years.
-This tradition has become a highlight of our year, and it's something we do every anniversary.
+This marriage tradition has become a highlight of our year, and it's something we do every anniversary.
 Even when life gets busy, we make time for this.
-Traditions matter.
+Traditions as a married couple matter.

 5. Share how much "me time" you need.

 Some couples could probably spend every day, week, and year together and be OK.
 Others need a lot of "me time" to survive.
 We've learned that every couple is different, and what you need will depend on your personalities, lifestyle, upbringing and so much more.

 There's not a right or wrong here, but make sure you share, respect and agree.
 Everyone deserves the space to be an individual, even if they are in a relationship.
 Make sure you know and respect what your spouse needs.

 Keeping up with the Joneses (or I guess you could say the Kardashians in our day) is a serious trap for couples.
 Our Insta-loving addictions probably don't help this.
 As a couple, you're uniquely you, and don't try to be another couple down the street or on the internet.

 Now, if you're getting encouraged and challenged by another couple and it makes your relationship stronger—that's not what we're talking about.
 Inspiration is awesome and great!